iotdomain/iotdomain-standard/iotconnect-standard.md

 In the above example, the protected header, payload and signature are all base64url encoded before publication of the message.

-The protect header is a JWS JSON header describing the signature encryption algorithm, eg {"alg":"es256"}, which is base64 encoded resulting in "eyJhbGciOiJIUzI1NiJ9".
+1. The protect header contains the algorithm claim as described in JWS JSON header specification:

-The payload is the base64url encoded message content in JSON or raw format.
+2. The payload is the base64url encoded message content in JSON or raw format.

-The signature is the base64url encoded encrypted hash of: \<base64url protected header> . \<base64url encoded payload>.
+3. The signature is the base64url encoded encrypted hash of: \<base64url protected header> . \<base64url encoded payload>.

 ## Compact JWS JSON Serialization Signing